 TreatmentThe treatment of primary liver cancer depends on how far the cancer has spread and whether there is underlying liver disease.
 Treatments include surgery to remove part of the liver (liver resection) or removal of the whole liver (liver transplantation), ablation, chemotherapy given into the blood vessels supplying the tumour (chemoembolisation), and biological agents (drugs that interfere with the signalling pathways in cancer cells).
 The treatment of cancer which has spread secondarily to the liver depends on the primary cancer type.
 Some are treated with chemotherapy and some may be suitable for surgical removal.
 Ablation is a way of destroying the cancer cells without having to remove that part of the liver surgically, and this is also sometimes used.
 The prognosis for liver cancer depends on many factors, including whether it is primary or secondary, the stage of disease (how advanced it is at the time of diagnosis), and whether it is possible to remove all of the cancer with surgery.
 In the best circumstances, cure can be possible for both primary and other cancers that have spread to the liver.

-NZ statisticsAround 350 people are diagnosed with primary liver cancer in New Zealand each year.
-These cancers arise from liver cells that have become malignant.
+NZ statisticsAround 440 people are diagnosed with liver and bile duct cancer in New Zealand each year.
+Liver cancer arises from liver cells that have become malignant.
 Secondary liver cancer originates from cancers in other organs such as the colon or rectum spreading (metastasising) to the liver.
 This will occur in about 40% of people with advanced bowel cancer.

 SymptomsCancer in the liver does not usually cause symptoms until it has reached a more advanced stage.
 It is important to realize that these symptoms can also arise in other conditions, including liver disease without cancer. • Abdominal swelling • Tiredness • Weight loss • Loss of appetite • Pain • Jaundice (yellowing of the skin and eyes) Useful websites: www.cancervic.org.au Go to ‘cancer information’ then ‘liver cancer’